Fandel-Lin/DSCI_558_Project_Summary/README.md

 The project objective is *building MLB knowledge graph for player and game prediction with statistical analysis*.

 Baseball is one of the major professional sports in the United States, and can attract tens of thousands of on-site spectators per match.
-However, instead of simply skimming through the match results, there are complex interactive and synergistic relationships among players in baseball.
+However, instead of simply skimming through match results, there are complex interactive and synergistic relationships among players in baseball.

 In this project, we plan to build a knowledge graph about baseball games.
 The knowledge graph will hold teams of a baseball league, match schedules of teams, game results of matches, players of teams, historical records of players, and statistics of players in matches.
 For different types (e.g., pitchers and hitters) of players in a team, the statistics here span from pitch types, spin direction, and pitch movement for pitchers; to pitch tracking, plate discipline, and batted-ball profiles for hitters.
 This brings a total of at least 11 semantic types.

 ## Project Goal

 With visualization, this knowledge graph could help people dig into the interactive and synergistic relationship among players in baseball games.
 Furthermore, we plan to exploit this knowledge graph to provide a data-centric approach to inferring the performance of players and the results of matches.

+To achieve our goal, the architecture is defined and depicted in [Fig 1](https://github.com/Fandel-Lin/DSCI_558_Project_Summary/blob/main/Fig/overview.png).

 ## Motivating Example

-As a motivating example, spectators for baseball games not only want to know whether the team they support can win a match, but also want to take part in some 'special events' in person!
+As a motivating example, spectators of baseball games not only want to know whether the team they support can win a match, but also want to take part in some ‘special events’ in person!
 Such events could be intuitive, for instance, a team winning the championship, or a pitcher (a player whose routine is stable) winning a match.
-However, most of such events are uncertain, for instance, a team playing a 'perfect game' (no opposing player ever reaches base by any means in a match, e.g., there are only 21 perfect games in MLB since 1903), a pitcher getting his shot outs or complete games, or a hitter getting his career home run in round hundreds (e.g., Albert Pujols gets his $698^{th}$ home run on 9/16, but his $699^{th}$ and $700^{th}$ ones both on 9/24).
+However, most of such events are uncertain, for instance, a team playing a ‘perfect game’ (no opposing player ever reaches base by any means in a match, e.g., there are only 21 perfect games in MLB since 1903), a pitcher getting his shot outs or complete games, or a hitter getting his career home run in round hundreds (e.g., Albert Pujols gets his $698^{th}$ home run on 9/16, but his $699^{th}$ and $700^{th}$ ones both on 9/24).
 These types of events are difficult to be expected if a spectator only relies on the impression of recent situations of players or teams.

+## Research Question

+Accordingly, the major quantitative evaluation for this project consists of three parts: one for entity resolution, and two for predictive tasks.
+To facilitate the extrapolated prediction, we use a sliding window of 200 matches.
+For instance, we use match numbers 1 to 200 to construct a sub-KG, and use this sub-KG for predicting the results and performance in match numbers 201 to 400.
+The formulations are described as follows:

+- *RQ1* Can our approach retain good performance in entity resolution by treating a subset of manually labeled data as the validation set?
+- *RQ2* Can our approach perform good extrapolated prediction for match result (either win or lose) under a sliding window?
+- *RQ3* Can our approach perform good extrapolated prediction for player performance (how many points one player gets or loses in a match) under a sliding window?

 # Dataset

+There are 2430 matches and at least 1200 active players per year in MLB.
+We will crawl the game and schedule info from the first dataset, and the player info from all three datasets.

 1. MLB.com